turbot/steampipe-plugin-cloudflare/docs/tables/cloudflare_access_group.md

 # Table: cloudflare_access_group

-A group is a set of rules that can be configured once and then quickly applied across many Access applications.
+An access group is a set of rules that can be configured once and then quickly applied across many Access applications.
-Access group allows to define a set of users to which an application policy can be applied.

 ## Examples